 2 Diversification does not ensure a profit or protect against loss in declining markets.
 Alternative investments involve limited access to the investment and may include, among other factors, the risks of investing in derivatives, using leverage, and engaging in shorts sales, a practice which can magnify potential losses or gains.
 Alternative investments are speculative and involve a high degree of risk and volatility.

 4Nonfinancial assets, such as closely held businesses, real estate, oil, gas and mineral properties, and timber, farm and ranch land, are complex in nature and involve risks including total loss of value.
 Special risk considerations include natural events (for example, earthquakes or fires), complex tax considerations and lack of liquidity.
-Nonfinancial assets are not suitable for all investors.
+Nonfinancial assets are not in the best interest of all investors.
 Always consult with your independent attorney, tax advisor, investment manager, and insurance agent for final recommendations and before changing or implementing any financial, tax, or estate planning strategy.
 Client eligibility may apply.

-Some or all alternative investment programs may not be suitable for certain investors.
+Some or all alternative investment programs may not be in the best interest of certain investors.
 Investors must have a pre-existing relationship of six months or longer with the financial advisor before becoming pre-qualified to receive information on alternative investment products.
 No assurance can be given that any alternative investment's investment objectives will be achieved.
 Many alternative investment products are sold pursuant to exemptions from regulation and, for example, may not be subject to the same regulatory requirements as mutual funds.
-In addition to certain general risks each product will be subject to its own specifific risks, including strategy and market risk.
+In addition to certain general risks each product will be subject to its own specific risks, including strategy and market risk.
 Certain alternative investments require tax reports on Schedule K-1 to be prepared and filed.
 As a result, investors will likely be required to obtain extensions for filing federal, state, and local income tax returns each year.

-The indexes shown are provided for illustrative purposes only.
+The indices shown are provided for illustrative purposes only.
 They do not represent benchmarks or proxies for the return of any particular investable hedge fund product.
-The hedge fund universe from which the components of the indexes are selected is based on funds which have continued to report results for a minimum period of time.
-This prerequisite for fund selection interjects a significant element of ― survivor bias into the reported levels of the indexes, as generally only successful funds will continue to report for the required period, so that the funds from which the statistical analysis or the performance of the indexes to date is derived necessarily tend to have been successful.
+The hedge fund universe from which the components of the indices are selected is based on funds which have continued to report results for a minimum period of time.
+This prerequisite for fund selection interjects a significant element of "survivor bias" into the reported levels of the indices, as generally only successful funds will continue to report for the required period, so that the funds from which the statistical analysis or the performance of the indices to date is derived necessarily tend to have been successful.
 There can, however, be no assurance that such funds will continue to be successful in the future.
 ISG Alternative Investments group assumes no responsibility for any of the foregoing performance information, which has been provided by the index sponsor.
 Neither ISG Alternative Investments group nor the index sponsor can verify the validity or accuracy of the self-reported returns of the managers used to calculate the index returns.
 ISG Alternative Investments group does not guarantee the accuracy of the index returns and does not recommend any investment or other decision based on the results presented.
-Reference to indexes or other measures of relative market performance over a specifified period of time (each, an index) are provided for illustrative purposes only and do not imply that any Bank of America account, fund or portfolio will achieve returns or volatility results similar to the index.
+Reference to indexes or other measures of relative market performance over a specified period of time (each, an index) are provided for illustrative purposes only and do not imply that any account, fund or portfolio will achieve returns or volatility results similar to the index.
 The figures for the index reflect the reinvestment of dividends but do not reflect the deduction of any fees or expenses which would reduce returns.
 Investors cannot invest directly in indexes.
 We strongly recommend that these factors be taken into consideration before an investment decision is made.

 S&P 500 Total Return Index (U.S. stocks): A market-capitalization-weighted index that measures the market value of 400 industrial stocks, 60 transportation and utility company stocks and 40 financial issues.